 Top News - Jimmy Lai’s Trial Update

-On Wednesday (17 January) as the National Security Trial of Jimmy Lai resumed, it emerged that the first witness for the prosecution had testified against the former Apple Daily owner.
+On Tuesday (January 23) as the National Security Trial of Jimmy Lai resumed, the first witness for the prosecution continued his testimony against the former Apple Daily owner.

-Several other former Apple Daily employees have all pleaded guilty to conspiracy to commit collusion with foreign forces and were also summoned as witnesses this week.
+Several other former Apple Daily employees have all pleaded guilty to conspiracy to commit collusion with foreign forces and were also summoned as witnesses last week.

 Earlier this month Jimmy Lai pleaded not guilty to conspiring to collude with foreign forces and publishing allegedly seditious materials and the prosecution began by calling Jimmy Lai a "radical political figure" and a "mastermind", accusing him of using his media businesses "as a platform to pursue his political agenda” and of orchestrating a conspiracy.